Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Results

-After estimating the absolute VOT values of the LLM, we analyze the LLM's sensitivity to socio-demographic factors and travel purposes.
-We conduct a linear regression using \Cref{eq:elasticity_reg} to quantify these effects, with the results shown in \Cref{tab:lr}.
+After estimating the absolute VOT values of the LLMs, we proceed to analyze their sensitivity to socio-demographic factors and travel purposes.
+First, to quantify these effects, we performed a separate linear regression on the VOT estimated under choice package 1 for all three LLMs.
+These analyses follow the model specified in \Cref{eq:elasticity_reg}, with the results presented in \Cref{tab:lr_models}.